 If you visit Bodh Gaya during November, you will experience pleasant weather and an especially warm welcome for all pilgrims.
-You’ll also have the chance to see monks from Dharamsala also celebrate many rituals here.
+You’ll also have the chance to see monks from Dharamsala celebrating their many rituals here.

 5. Sanasar, Jammu, and Kashmir

 Situated in the middle of Kashmir, the Sanasar valley offers paragliding, trekking, rock climbing, golf playing and many more activities.
 You can enjoy a peaceful environment as well as adventure according to your own preference.

 Places to visit in South India in November

-November is a fantastic time to be in South India.
+November is a fantastic time to be in the south of India.
 Visitors can enjoy amazing views and great weather conditions to accompany their stay.

 The best time to visit Kerala is between November and March, when the state offers the greenest scenery.
 The weather is perfect for boat rides in backwaters, tea plantation trips and festivals.
 Multi-day holiday packages are also available.

-People of South India participate in Sabarimala pilgrimage.
-They visit the famous Ayyappa temple through forests of Pathanamthitta district.
+Every November, the people of Kerala participate in Sabarimala pilgrimage, when they visit the famous Ayyappa temple through forests of Pathanamthitta district.
 During this time, almost every temple in the village gets into a festive mood.

 7. Sundarbans, West Bengal

-As winter creeps in, the forest gates open during November.
+As winter creeps in during November, the forest gates open.
 You can enjoy pleasant weather and excellent natural beauty within the woods.
 Enjoy lush green nature where you will feel brave throughout your boat ride in the midst of mangroves.

 Places to visit in Rajasthan in November